mach-composer/mach-composer-cli/docs/src/concepts/stack/azure.md

     in Terraform is managed as a single resource, including all the routing to the components.

-    This means the components can't create the routing themselves (as with AWS) but need to instruct MACH composer how to set up routing.
-This can be done by defining routing options in [output values](../../reference/components/azure.md#defining-outputs).

 ## App service plans

 What kind and how many service plans it will create depends on what service